Pillar Page Best Practices: A Step-by-Step Guide With Examples

 Here's an example.
 If there's an affiliate site that promotes different web hosting services for bloggers and online marketers, a pillar page can be a complete guide to starting a website.

-This page would cover all the questions of beginner bloggers about starting a website from a web hosting perspective and it would demonstrate the entire process of creating a website using a particular web hosting service.
+This page would cover all the questions of beginner bloggers about starting a website from a web hosting perspective, it would also demonstrate the entire process of creating a website using a particular web hosting service.

-Ultimately, your goal is to rank your pillar page for your target keywords.
-The supporting pages are there to help the pillar page be viewed by search engines as an authority, thus making it rank higher in search results (hopefully on page one!)
+Ultimately, your goal is to rank your Pillar Page for your target keywords.
+The supporting pages are there to help search engines view the Pillar Page as an authority, thus making it rank higher in search results - hopefully on Page One!

 However, sometimes, both your pillar and supporting pages can rank for the same target keywords if your content quality is significantly better than your competitors or there’s a lack of competition in your niche.